-When you think of hot prospects in Brazilian football, holding midfielders are rarely mentioned.
-But Gustavo Assunção, who plies his trade in Portugal at Famalicão, is one player bucking that trend.
+When you think of hot prospects in Brazilian football, holding midfielders are rarely mentioned: Gustavo Assunção, who plies his trade in Portugal at Famalicão, is one player who’s bucking that trend.

-Following in the footsteps of his father Paulo, who also played in the middle of the park at the highest level, Gustavo was deemed surplus to requirements at Atletico Madrid and left on a free transfer to join Famalicão.
-So far, the 20-year-old has repaid his new employers’ faith in him in spades.
+Following in the footsteps of his father, Paulo, who also played in the middle of the park at the highest level, Gustavo was deemed surplus to requirements at Atlético Madrid, leaving on a free transfer to Famalicão.
+So far, the 20-year-old has repaid the faith from his new employers.

-Assunção is not perhaps the most exciting player in the game, but there is a lot to like about the young Brazilian.
-His 90 stamina rating means he can be expected to last the distance, whilst 78 reactions, 75 ball control, and 73 standing tackle point to solid technical ability.
+Assunção perhaps isn’t the most exciting player in the game, but there is a lot to like about the young Brazilian.
+His 90 stamina rating means that he can be expected to last the distance, whilst 78 reactions, 75 ball control, and 73 standing tackle point to solid technical ability.

 His 72 short passing also enables him to distribute the ball effectively after winning it back.
-But for all his versatility, Assunção does lack physical power.
-His 63 strength means that he will struggle to muscle opposition attackers off the ball, whilst his 56 position and 64 vision also need to be worked on.
+For all of his versatility, Assunção does lack physical power.
+His 63 strength means that he will struggle to muscle opposition attackers off of the ball, whilst his 56 position and 64 vision also need to be improved.

-But although Assunção is raw, he is not far off being good enough to feature in your first team plans, even if you are competing in one of Europe’s top five leagues.
-And as he is potentially available for less than £10 million, it is a low-risk investment.
+Although Assunção is raw, he is not far from being good enough to feature in your first-team plans, even if you are competing in one of Europe’s top leagues.
+As he is potentially available for less than £20 million, the wonderkid CDM is a low-risk investment.

 Best Position: CDM, CM